hutgib2/challenge-5-work-day-scheduler/README.md

 ## Screenshots and Links

-Below is a screenshot of the Challenge 4 Code Quiz application's main page:
+Below is a screenshot of the Challenge 5 Work Day Scheduele application's main page:

 ![screenshot of application](/images/app.PNG  "application main page")